Ngduyanh1/ngduyanh1/README.md

 ## Classification
 ### Taobao's click-through-rate prediction
 A common problem in online advertising field.
-I used logistic regression in this project to predict a probability that each user will click on an advertisement.
+I used logistic regression, XGBoost, decision tree and MLP in this project to predict a probability that each user will click on an advertisement.
 [Link to notebook](https://github.com/Ngduyanh1/ngduyanh1/blob/main/taobao_ctr_pred.ipynb)

 ### Telecom churn prediction